-Otherwise, with planar headphones of medium efficiency such as the Meze Empyrean, you will not hear a drop of hiss, crackle or traditional tube pop.
-This is something I have come to expect with Auris amps from and the Euterpe really lives up to the expectation here.
+Otherwise, with planar headphones of medium efficiency such as the Meze Empyrean, you will not hear a drop of hiss, crackle, or traditional tube pop.
+This is something I have come to expect with Auris amps and the Euterpe lives up to the expectation here.

 Testing with the Sennheiser HD660S which is a 150Ω dynamic driver headphone and the impedance selector made a massive difference.
 With it down, the presentation was limp, seriously lame.
 Once we went to high the range was superb, the timbre richer and we got a far more resolving sound quality.